 • Understand the delivery of excellent customer service

 The aims of this unit are for the learner to understand the basic anatomy, function, and pathology of the eye and the refractive eye conditions including myopia, hypermetropia, astigmatism, and presbyopia.
 The learner will understand optical prescriptions and transposition and gain a basic understanding of cataracts, glaucoma, diabetes, AMD, and their treatment or management options.
-The final part of this unit reviews the wide range of refractive surgery options available to the public, including the advantages of each procedure, including SMILE, Ortho-K and lens replacement.
+The final section introduces common refractive surgery procedures, including SMILE, orthokeratology (Ortho-K) and lens replacement, together with their potential advantages and applications.

 Your learning goals: